Wolf administration urges Pa. to celebrate safely on the Fourth

 HARRISBURG, Pa.
-(WKBN) – As millions of Pennsylvanians prepare to celebrate Independence Day, the Wolf Administration is urging residents to take the necessary steps to protect both loved ones and property.
+(WYTV) – As millions of Pennsylvanians prepare to celebrate Independence Day, the Wolf Administration is urging residents to take the necessary steps to protect both loved ones and property.

 “Fireworks aren’t toys,” said State Fire Commissioner Bruce Trego.
 “Pennsylvanians deserve memorable and safe holiday gatherings now more than ever.
 We want people to be aware of the simple steps they can take to ensure a fireworks display doesn’t end with a call to the fire department or trip to an emergency room.”